November 8, 2017

 Our eyes meet for a split second before Beth loosens her grip and drops her gaze back down to the floor.
 It’s clear that Beth feels uneasy and fearful around me and the members of the Relief Society presidency I’m visiting with.

 Neither Beth nor I realized at that time how close and personal our friendship would eventually grow.
-It was through this friendship that I witnessed a phenomenal change in Beth’s life as she pursued a degree through BYU-Pathway Worldwide.
+It was through this friendship that I witnessed a phenomenal change in Beth’s life as she pursued a BYU-Idaho online degree provided through BYU-Pathway Worldwide.

 Returning to Church